mknx/smarthome/install.md

 System
 ------

 * OS: Any Linux or Unix System should be fine.
-I'm running SmartHome.py on Ubuntu 10.04 (amd64).
+We are running SmartHome.py on Ubuntu 12.04 (amd64) and on an appliance with an outdated debian.
 So your installation commands may differ from this guide.
 * NTP: You should really run a NTP daemon. <code>apt-get install openntpd</code>

 Python
 ------
-Python 2.6 is tested, 2.7 should run, but I'm expecting problems with 3.x.
+Python 2.6 and 2.7 is tested.
+3.x could have problems.

 The base system needs two modules:
 <code>apt-get install python-configobj python-dateutil</code>